jonsafari/llama-zenity/README.md

 ## Overview

-Llama-Zenity is a simple graphical interface to launch Llama.cpp .
-It asks a minimal number of questions.
+Llama-Zenity is a minimal graphical interface to launch Llama.cpp .

 ## Linux Installation